LizzyRV/LizzyRV/README.md

 ## 💼 About Me

 I’m a microbiologist and clinical bioanalyst with 3 years of experience leading chemistry and microbiology departments in diagnostic laboratories.
-I’ve recently transitioned into the world of **data science** and **artificial intelligence**, applying my scientific background to real-world data problems in health, environment, and sustainability.
+I’ve recently transitioned into the world of **data science** and **artificial intelligence**, Applying my scientific background to real-world data problems in health and industry.

 I’m currently focused on mastering:
 - 🔢 Machine Learning & Deep Learning (with PyTorch & Transformers)